Primate Logo Primate

 // ... later (e.g., tests/teardown)

 You can safely call create() multiple times; drivers treat it as idempotent.
 Good for prototyping.
-In production, create them ahead of time.
+In production, prefer migrations to manage schema changes ahead of time.

 Usage in routes